 South Dakota separately reports one "cause of injury" E-code and one "place of injury" E-code.
-During HCUP processing, these E-codes were placed after the last non-missing diagnosis code.
+Prior to 2003, during HCUP processing, these E-codes were placed after the last non-missing diagnosis code.
+Beginning in 2003, the separately reported E-code, and any E-codes encountered in the diagnosis variables, are placed in a separate array specific to E codes (ECODEn).

-Tennessee reports "cause of injury" E-codes as a separate variable.
-During HCUP processing, this E-code was placed after the last non-missing diagnosis code.
+Tennessee reports one "cause of injury" E-code as a separate variable.
+Prior to 2003, during HCUP processing, this E-code was placed after the last non-missing diagnosis code.
+Beginning in 2003, the separately reported E-code and any E-codes encountered in the diagnosis variables are placed in a separate array specific to E codes (ECODEn).

-Texas reports "cause of injury" E-codes as a separate variable.
-During HCUP processing, this separately reported E-code was placed after the last non-missing secondary diagnosis.
+Texas reports one "cause of injury" E-code as a separate variable.
+Prior to 2003, during HCUP processing, this separately reported E-code was placed after the last non-missing secondary diagnosis.
+Beginning in 2003, the separately reported E-code, and any E-codes encountered in the diagnosis variables are placed in a separate array specific to E codes (ECODEn).